edofrederix/briscola/doc/chapters/7_solvers.md

 projection method to solve the incompressible Navier-Stokes equation.
 This equation has the following form:

-$ \nabla^2 p^{n+1} = \frac{\nabla \cdot \mathbf{u^*}}{\Delta t} $,
+$\nabla^2 p^{n+1} = \frac{\nabla \cdot \mathbf{u^\star}}{\Delta t}$,

-where $\mathbf{u^*}$ is the preliminary velocity solution and $\Delta t$ is the time step.
+where $\mathbf{u^\star}$ is the preliminary velocity solution and $\Delta t$ is the time step.
 The solution to this equation, $p^{n+1}$ gives the pseudo-pressure field onto which the preliminary velocity must be projected in order to make it divergence-free.
 Due to the elliptic nature of this equation, solving it with iterative solvers is often computationally very expensive.
 With the use of Fourier expansions, this equation can be diagonalized allowing for a fast and direct solution instead.
 The FFT solver goes through the following steps to solve a three-dimensional Poisson equation:

 1. The Poisson equation is transformed in two spatial directions using FFT's, reducing the heptadiagonal linear system to a tridiagonal one.